Why testing conditional independence is so hard?

 In this idealized setting:

 In other words, if the conditional means were known exactly, CI testing would be a well-behaved problem.
-The only difficulty would be statistical power: do we have enough data and the right resolution to detect the existing dependence?

 The real trouble begins when we have to estimate those conditional means from data.